MAFA: Managing False Negatives for Vision-Language Pre-training: Experimental Results

-Table \ref{tab:main-analysis} shows the effectiveness of two proposed components: efficient connection mining (ECM) and smoothed ITC (S-ITC).
+Table \ref{tab:main-analysis} presents the effectiveness of two proposed components: efficient connection mining (ECM) and smoothed ITC (S-ITC).
+Here, all model variants adopt GRIT sampling, with row 1 representing the original GRIT-VLP model.
 The results clearly demonstrate that applying either the S-ITC (row 3) or the ECM (row 2) individually leads to performance improvements compared to a model that does not consider false negatives (row 1).
 By combining both S-ITC and ECM in our final model (row 4), we observe significant performance enhancements on the 4M-Noisy dataset.
 This tendency is validated again in the 4M-Clean dataset, confirming the consistent effectiveness of the proposed components (row 6).
-Moreover, by comparing the performance gap between COSMO trained on the noisy dataset (row 4) and GRIT-VLP trained on the clean dataset (row 5), we again verify that addressing false negatives outweighs the impact of handling false positives.
+Moreover, by comparing the performance gap between MAFA trained on the noisy dataset (row 4) and GRIT-VLP trained on the clean dataset (row 5), we reaffirm that addressing false negatives outweighs the impact of handling false positives.
+Beyond the 4M dataset, we present additional results across a broader range of data scales (1M, 2M, and 14M) in S.M, demonstrating the robustness of MAFA with respect to data scale variations.